-Amazon Affiliate vs Amazon Associate – what’s the difference?
+A very common question is: Amazon Affiliate vs Amazon Associate – what’s the difference?
 For the sake of this article, I refer to those that get affiliate commissions from Amazon as Amazon affiliates.
 However, the official name Amazon uses for their affiliates is “Associates”.
-In short, affiliate/associates means the same thing.
+In short, Amazon affiliate/ Amazon Associates means the same thing.

 OLD Commission Structure

 This is the old commission payout (still applies through the end of February 2017):